-Securing a Child Restraint in the Right Front Seat
+Securing a Child Restraint in the Right Front Seat Position

-Your vehicle has a right-front passenger's air bag.
-NEVER put a rear-facing child restraint in this seat.
+Your vehicle has a right front passenger air bag.
+Never put a rear-facing child restraint in this seat.
 Here's why:

-A rear-facing child restraint in the front seat could be pushed into the seatback by the right-front passenger's air bag if it inflates.
-A child in a rear-facing child restraint can be seriously injured if this happens.
+A child in a rear-facing child restraint can be seriously injured if the right front passenger's air bag inflates.
+This is because the back of a rear-facing child restraint would be very close to the inflating air bag.
 Always secure a rear-facing child restraint in the rear seat.

 You'll be using the lap-shoulder belt.
-See the earlier section about the top strap if the child restraint has one.
+See the earlier part about the top strap if the child restraint has one.

-- Because your vehicle has a right-front passenger's air bag, always move the seat as far back as it will go before securing a front-facing child restraint. - Put the restraint on the seat.
-Follow the instructions for the child restraint. - 3.
-Secure the child in the child restraint as the instructions say. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
+- 1. Because your vehicle has a right front passenger air bag, always move the seat as far back as it will go before securing a forward-facing child restraint.
+(See "Seats" in the Index.) - Put the restraint on the seat.
+Follow the instructions for the child restraint. - Secure the child in the child restraint as the instructions say. - 4.
+Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
 The child restraint instructions will show you how.